evilsocket/medusa/README.md

 This will execute any command that the client is sending on the `medusajail` container and it will transparently pass the output to the client.

+Configuring a realistic docker container is beyond the purpose of this document, you can find useful images [here](https://github.com/plajjan/vrnetlab).

 ## Protocols

 SSH server emulation (with docker jail):